Adrilopmar/Final-project-IronHack/README.md

 Sign in & sign up components done with basics styles which will change in a near future.

 #### Aug 22 2022
-Created a modal window to create a new task
+Created a modal window to create a new task. fetched and displayed tasks from supabase. tasks are displayed instantly after created.